alifsemi/alif_ensemble-vscode-multicore/README.md

 		- MhuGetPayload()
 			- utility function to memcopy the payload for higher-layer use.

-5. NOTES:
+5. KNOWN LIMITATIONS:
-	a.
-For RTOS based application, the MhuInit() needs to be called from within Thread context.
+- For RTOS based application, the MhuInit() needs to be called from within Thread context.
 If this is called from outside thread context, then the MHU does not work.
-	b.
-The only link to figure out which MHU is being used is from the base-address being specified in "sender_base_addr_list[]" and "receiver_base_addr_list[]".
+- The only link to figure out which MHU is being used is from the base-address being specified in "sender_base_addr_list[]" and "receiver_base_addr_list[]".
 These arrays get passed to "MHU_driver_initialize()" via struct "s_mhu_driver_in".
-	c.
-Removing the SESS MHU pairs and only using RTSS Non-secure MHU pair also does not work.
-	   It appears that the SESS MHU pairs are required for the Non-secure RTSS MHU's to work.
+- Removing the SESS MHU pairs and only using RTSS Non-secure MHU pair does not work.
+The SESS MHU pairs are required for the Non-secure RTSS MHU's to work.
-	   This could be due to the reliance on SE Services library on MHUs for its operation.

-6. Build and Debug instructions:
+7. Build and Debug instructions:
-	a.
-You can build each project seperately.
-	b.
-You can launch each project seperately.
-		- Each project contains its own Debug Configuration file which can be run independently.
+- Each project needs to be built seperately by pressing CTRL-SHIFT-B.
+- Each project can be launched separately for debug or selecting Alif Ensemble Multicore Debug launch configuration will allow multi-core debugging from same VSCode session.